 Sleep apnea is a significant sleep disorder, and one that can actually hurt your health.
 Those that suffer from sleep apnea rarely even realize that they have this disturbance, although some end up waking up in the middle of the night with severe panic attacks.

 Some of the causes of sleep apnea are known.
 Others are much less clear.
 Many people have wondered in the past if sleep apnea may be a symptom of anxiety.
 We'll explore that idea in this article.

 Anxiety and Sleep Apnea

 Anxiety does cause many physical symptoms, and some of those symptoms do occur while you sleep.
 From tooth grinding to muscle tension to nighttime anxiety, there are countless examples of physical symptoms that affect you while you sleep, so it's possible that sleep apnea is one of them.
-Take my anxiety test to learn more about your type of anxiety.

 According to most available research, it's unlikely that anxiety causes sleep apnea.
 There have been some studies in the past that have linked apnea to a stress response, so it's possible that there is some small link between anxiety (which causes stress) and the development of sleep apnea, but it appears to be unlikely.

 Why Do Many People With Anxiety Have Sleep Apnea?